Honeymoon in Ireland

 Mention “honeymoon destination” and your mind probably conjures up images of all-inclusive resorts in the Caribbean or white-sand beaches in Hawaii.
 Newlyweds wanting to veer off the beaten path for this once-in-a-lifetime vacation might look no further than the Emerald Isle.

-A flight to Dublin from New York takes only about 6 1/2 hours (splurge on business-class tickets from Aer Lingus so you can relax in the lounge and cut out the long lines).
+A flight to Dublin from New York takes only about six-and-a-half hours (splurge on business-class tickets from Aer Lingus so you can relax in the lounge and cut out the long lines).
 While you won’t find an abundance of sunshine on this island, you’ll be transported into a misty land of double rainbows arching toward craggy cliffs, fairytale castles overlooking cobalt-hued lakes and cozy pubs where storytelling is an even bigger pastime than sipping Guinness.
 Here are some of Ireland’s most romantic city and country escapes.

 City Escape: Dublin for Couples